NHS Lanarkshire logo

 What is Pregnancy related Pelvic Girdle Pain?

-Pregnancy related Pelvic Girdle Pain can also be known as P-PGP or formally SPD.
+Pregnancy related Pelvic Girdle Pain can also be known as PPGP or formally SPD.

 • Lower back